adam-goodrich/eLibrary/README.md

 # eLibrary
-Online tracker of books you have read (local storage only)
+Online JavaScript tracker of books you have read (local storage only)